 Writing itself is a lens thro which sport, as part of the general “scene” and culture, is viewed, dissected, evaluated: Izaak Walton, Lardner, Malamud, Updike.
 (Along with cricket, Jane Austen mentions “base ball” in Northanger Abbey, via a ditsy character.)

-Alexis de Tocqueville observed that U.S. democracy would devolve into bric-a-brac, the merely trivial.
+Alexis de Tocqueville observed that U.S. democracy ran a risk of settling into a kind of despotic bric-a-brac.
 Charles Dickens could not abide the U.S. and slandered it.
 Jaundiced Mark Twain wrote The Innocents Abroad and later A Tramp Abroad.
-James comes down on the side of de Tocqueville in The American Scene.
+James thinks in the way of de Tocqueville thro The American Scene.